Personal Loan vs. Cash-Out Refinance: Which Should You Choose?

 Eligibility for Tax Benefits

 You might be eligible for tax benefits for a cash-out refinancing loan.
 It’s worth noting that a borrower doesn’t need to report cash received from a cash-out refinancing loan as income, because it is considered a form of debt.
-You might also be able to deduct your interest if you used the cash to make improvements to your home, but you will need to keep receipts and records to show the work that you did.
+If you itemize your taxes, you will likely be able to deduct some or all of the mortgage interest from your new mortgage, and you might also be able to deduct interest you paid on the rest of the loan if you used the cash to buy, build, or make major improvements to your home, but you will need to keep receipts and records to show the work that you did.
 A tax professional can help you determine if you qualify for this benefit.

 💡 Quick Tip: Generally, the lower your debt-to-income ratio, the better loan terms you’ll be offered.
 One way to improve your ratio is to increase your income (hello, side hustle!).
 Another way is to consolidate your debt and lower your monthly debt payments.